 Language is indispensable.
 The words we use when we talk about ourselves and others, and what we say when we want people to know that we support them, matter.
-So whether you’re looking to be a better ally, you’re exploring your own identity, or you just want to learn, check out our (absolutely not comprehensive) guide to the basics on human sexuality and sexual orientation, and get your knowledge on.
+So whether you’re exploring your own identity, looking to be a better ally or you just want to learn, check out our (absolutely non-comprehensive) guide to the basics on human sexuality, sexual orientation and gender.

-Gender identity: How you feel about and express your gender – think clothing, behavior, appearance.
+Gender identity: How one feels about and expresses their gender (e.g. clothing, behavior, appearance).

-Gender non-conforming (GNC): A non-traditional expression of one’s gender (like a man wearing nail polish, a woman who doesn’t shave her legs or remove other body hair).
-Also, a person who doesn’t identify as either male or female.
+Gender non-conforming (GNC): An expression of one’s gender that doesn’t conform to traditional gender expressions set by societal standards (e.g. a man wearing nail polish, a woman who doesn’t shave her legs or remove other body hair).

 Genderqueer: Those whose gender identity doesn’t adhere to the gender binary (the idea that you’re either a man or a woman).